stoneyrh/gSOAP/gsoap/doc/guide/index.md

   to build the soapcpp2 tool.
 You can also build soapcpp2 without Bison and Flex installed, see <https://www.genivia.com/downloads.html> for details.

-The gSOAP source code distribution package includes:
+The gSOAP source code package includes:

 * The <b>`wsdl2h`</b> data binding tool that converts WSDLs and XSDs to generate interface header files for soapcpp2.
 The source code of the wsdl2h